Dept of Justice Studies F.A.Q.

-Q: How many credits can I overlap between general education courses (GERs) and Justice Studies major courses?
+Q: How many credits can I overlap between general education courses (GenEds) and Justice Studies major courses?

-A: There is no limit to the amount of credits that can overlap between GERs and major courses.
+A: There is no limit to the amount of credits that can overlap between GenEds and major courses.

 Q: How many credits can I overlap if I have two majors?

 A: Double majors can overlap an unlimited number of credits.
 Double concentrations in the same major have a limit of six (6) overlapping credits.

 Q: How many credits can be transferred into the Justice Studies major from outside institutions?